haavarstein/New-HypervisorPXESetup/README.md

 # New-HypervisorPXESetup
 Automated Installation of XenServer and ESXi through PXE boot.
 This script will automatically download, configure & start FTP/TFTP services used to automatically install Citrix XenServer and VMware ESXi completly hands off through PXE boot.
-At the moment only XenServer works 100% because there's no public download URL for ESXi.

 The parameters Servername, Macaddress, IPAddress, Subnet and Gateway is the Hypervisor configuration.